MapRock/TimeMolecules/tutorials/time_molecules_skills/readmd.md

+This directory provides the skills that an AI Agent needs to access the TimeSolution database, an implementation of [Time Molecules](https://technicspub.com/time-molecules/).

-# How Can AI Agents Use Time Molecules
+## How Can AI Agents Use Time Molecules

 “Skills” here is meant in roughly the same sense as Claude Skills, but with a slightly broader emphasis.
 In Time Molecules, a skill is not just a prompt pattern.
 It is a practical way for an AI agent to know **which database object to use** and **how to use it** to accomplish a task.